-SUPPLEMENT TO APPLICATION FOR FEDERALLY ASSISTED HOUSING

-This form is to be provided to each applicant for federally assisted housing
+SUPPLEMENT TO APPLICATION FOR FEDERALLY ASSISTED HOUSING This form is to be provided to each applicant for federally assisted housing

-Instructions: Optional Contact Person or Organization: You have the right by law to include as part of your application for housing, the name, address, telephone number, and other relevant information of a family member, friend, or social, health, advocacy, or other organization.
+Instructions: Optional Contact Person or Organization: You have the right by law to include as part of your application for housing, Instructions: Optional Contact Person or Organization: You have the right by taw to include as part of your application for noturing, the name, address, telephone number, and other relevant information of a family member, friend, or social, health, advocacy, or other organization.
 This contact information is for the purpose of identifying a person or organization that may be able to help in resolving any issues that may arise during your tenancy or to assist in providing any special care or services you may require.
 You may update, remove, or change the information you provide on this form at any time.
 You are not required to provide this contact information, but if you choose to do so, please include the relevant information on this form.